-Providing opportunities for young people to connect with their classmates is an important part of bullying prevention.
+Providing opportunities for young people to make connections and form relationships is an important part of bullying prevention.
 Learning and using someone’s name is a simple and quick way to build a connection.

 - Students can identify the names of students in their class and understand how this contributes to improved wellbeing.

 By the end of the lesson, students will be able to: